Bynet-Communications-DevOps/DevNow/README.md

 ### Bonus Task
-1. Create a new function to get a joke from https://api.chucknorris.io/jokes/random
+1. Create a new button that when pressed will display the data from Images folder created in a previous task.
-2. Display the joke under the buttons in the webpage with a button. fyi, use get not post.
+2. Buttons logic is that when pressed again it will update the webpage according to the data in the folder.
+3. The data should be loaded first without pressing the button.

 ## Data Sources